 Prerequisite - A prerequisite is a required course, level of learning, or assessment score required prior to enrollment in a specific class.
 Prerequisites are listed in the college catalog with the course description.
-A prerequisite waiver may be approved by an Instructional Dean where there is documentation/evidence that the student has comparable preparation.
+A prerequisite waiver may be approved by an academic advisor where there is documentation/evidence that the student completed the pre-req; an instructional dean may approve a prerequisite in some cases when student has documentation of comparable preparation.